Matroids, Delta-matroids and Embedded Graphs: Delta-matroids from ribbon graphs

 If there is an edge $f\in (B\ba A)\ba e$ that intersects two distinct boundary components of $G_{A\btu e}$, then adding this edge to $G_{A\btu e}$ will give a ribbon subgraph with one fewer boundary component, and so $A\btu \{e,f\}\in \F_{n}$.
 If there is an edge $f\in (A\ba B)\ba e$ that meets two distinct boundary components of $G_{A\btu e}$, then removing this edge from $G_{A\btu e}$ results in a ribbon subgraph with one fewer boundary component, and so $A\btu \{e,f\}\in \F_{n}(G)$.

 All that remains is the case in which each edge in $(A\btu B)\ba e$ intersects exactly one boundary component of $G_{A\btu e}$.
 We shall show that this case cannot happen.

-To see why observe that $G_B$ can be obtained from $G_{A\btu e}$ by first deleting the edges in $(A\ba B)\ba e$ and then adding the edges in $(B\ba A)\ba e$, one by one.
+To see why, observe that $G_B$ can be obtained from $G_{A\btu e}$ by first deleting the edges in $(A\ba B)\ba e$ and then adding the edges in $(B\ba A)\ba e$, one by one.
 Colour the boundary components of $G_{A\btu e}$ so that each one receives a different colour.
 Whenever an edge is added or deleted, the only boundary components that change are those intersecting an edge that is deleted or those intersecting the two line segments forming the ends of an edge that is added.
 At each step the number of boundary components may stay the same, or increase or decrease by one.
 After a step where the number of boundary components increases by one, the two new boundary components are given the same colour as the one they replace.
 We claim that when the number of boundary components decreases by one, the two boundary components being replaced have the same colour.
 The single boundary component replacing them may then be given this common colour.
-Consider a single step in the process of deleting and adding edges, and let $P$ be a point that belongs to the boundary both before and after this step.
-The boundary component containing $P$ may change after the step but its colour does not.
+Suppose that the claim is not true and consider the first time that an edge $f$ is added or deleted in such a way that the number of boundary components decreases and the two boundary components $C_1$ and $C_2$ that are changed by the edge addition or deletion have different colours.
+Let $G'$ denote the ribbon graph obtained just before $f$ is added or deleted.
+Both $C_1$ and $C_2$ contain a line segment that is removed from the boundary of $G'$ after the addition or deletion of $f$.
+Let $L_1$ and $L_2$ denote these line segments.
+Then $L_1$ and $L_2$ are part of the boundary of each ribbon graph in the process up to the current step, including $G_{A\btu e}$.
+Although the boundary components to which these line segments belong may change, their colours do not.
+As $f\in (A\btu B)\ba e$, it intersects exactly one boundary component of $G_{A\btu e}$.
+Therefore $L_1$ and $L_2$ have the same colour in $G_{A\btu e}$, and consequently in $G'$.
 Thus the claim follows and moreover all the original colours used to colour the boundary components of $G_{A\btu e}$ are used to colour the boundary components of $G_B$.
-Therefore $G_B$ has at least as many boundary components as $G_{A\btu e}$, giving a contradiction. \end{proof}
+Therefore $G_B$ has at least as many boundary components as $G_{A\btu e}$.
+This contradicts our hypotheses from the statement of the lemma that $B\in \F_{\leq n}(G)$ and $A\btu e\not\in \F_{\leq n}(G)$. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{t.1}] In each case it is enough to show that the given families of feasible sets satisfy the Symmetric Exchange Axiom.